Bi-Frobenius quantum complete intersections with permutation antipodes: Quantum complete intersections with permutation antipodes

 \subsection{Bi-Frobenius quantum complete intersections with permutation antipode}

-The following result gives properties of bi-Frobenius quantum complete intersections $A=A({\bf q,a})$ with permutation antipode; in the next section, by construction, we will see they are also sufficient conditions for $A$ being bi-Frobenius algebra with permutation antipode.
+The following result gives properties of bi-Frobenius quantum complete intersections $A=A({\bf q,a})$ with permutation antipode; in the next section, by construction, we will see they are also sufficient for $A$ to become a bi-Frobenius algebra with permutation antipode.

 5pt

 Recall that $\pi\in S_n$ is a compatible permutation, provided that $a_{\pi(i)}=a_i$ and $q_{\pi(i)\pi(j)}=q_{ji}$ for $1\le i,j\le n$ (cf. Definition \ref{compatible}).

 \begin{theorem} If \ $A=A({\bf q,a})$ admits a bi-Frobenius algebra structure with permutation antipode $(S, \pi)$.
 Then